mit-han-lab/llm-awq/tinychat/README.md

 ## Usage

 1. Please follow the [AWQ installation guidance](https://github.com/mit-han-lab/llm-awq#readme) to install AWQ and its dependencies.
 If you want to use flash-attention, start by installing it with: ```pip install flash-attn --no-build-isolation```.
-However, for Orin GPUs, there is no pre-built version available.
+However, for some GPUs such as Jetson Orin, there is no pre-built version available.
 You will need to build it from source.
 Follow these commands:
 ```bash
 git clone https://github.com/Dao-AILab/flash-attention.git
 cd flash-attention
 sed -i '168 a\    cc_flag.append("-gencode")\n\    cc_flag.append("arch=compute_87,code=sm_87")' setup.py
 python setup.py install
 ```
 This process may take some time as it involves compiling the code.
+Additionally, please note that these commands are just for Jetson Orin GPUs, whose CUDA compute capability is 87.
+For other GPUs, you may use ```nvidia-smi --query-gpu=compute_cap --format=csv``` to get the compute capability and merely change 87 to that.

 2. Download the pretrained instruction-tuned LLMs: